allynalford/project-gutenberg-haven/README.md

 # project-gutenberg-haven
  Project Gutenberg frontend in ReactJS

  Project Gutenberg is a platform to download and access free e-books.
-We're looking to build a web application that allows users to explore and analyze books from Project Gutenberg.
+A web application that allows users to explore and analyze books from Project Gutenberg.

  **⚙️ Core Functionality**